GuanceCloud/guance-docs/docs/en/application-performance-monitoring/collection/sampling.md

 curl http://localhost:54322/stop
 ```

-### Step 5: View the effect in the Guance Cloud Workspace
+### Step 5: View the effect in the Guance Workspace

-Log in to the Guance Cloud workspace, and you can see the collected `SERVICE_A` and `SERVICE_B` link data.
+Log in to the Guance workspace, and you can see the collected `SERVICE_A` and `SERVICE_B` link data.

 ???+ attention

     Application performance sampling is based on trace.
-If there are 100 traces and the sampling rate is set to 5%, 5% of them will be randomly collected, that is, 5 traces and all Spans under them will be randomly reported to the Guance Cloud workspace.
+If there are 100 traces and the sampling rate is set to 5%, 5% of them will be randomly collected, that is, 5 traces and all Spans under them will be randomly reported to the Guance workspace.

     In this example, `SERVICE_A` provides the HTTP service and calls `SERVICE_B` the HTTP service, that is, service A calls service B as a link, assuming there are 100 links, i.e. five of them are reported randomly.